KieranLR/neural-robots-explore/README.md

 On this browser page, it will train and run a basic neural network using random 32 x 32 images Then, the browser will attempt to save this model to your downloads.

+### Robots
+Robots take in an image from what's around them, run that through the tensorflow model, and use the 3 values returned to move.

+The first value and third values are given to the left and right thrusters.
+This moves the robot forward, and also changes the direction it faces slightly to the left.
+The second value is given to the forward thruster.
+This just moves the robot forward, at a much faster rate than the left and right thrusters.

+I may add some visual feedback so you can see which thrusters are activating.

 ## Training The Model

 In model.js, there is a function called trainmodel